 Norhala saw them too.
-With that incomprehensible, instant obedience to her unspoken thought a mass of the Metal Things separated from us; whirled up into a dozen of those obelisked forms I had seen march from the cat eyes of the City of the Pit.
+With that in-

-In but a breath, it seemed, their columns were far off,
+93 PRODUCED BY UNZ.ORG ELECTRONIC REPRODUCTION PROHIBITED comprehensible, instant obedience to her unspoken thought a mass of the Metal Things separated from us: whirled up into a dozen of those obelisked forms I had see march from the cat eyes of the City of the Pit.

-herding back the fugitives.
+In but a breath, it seemed, their columns were far off, herding back the fugitives.

-They did not touch them, did not offer to harm--only, grotesquely, like dogs heading off and corraling frightened sheep, they circled and darted.
+They did not touch them, did not offer to harm-only, grotesquely, like dogs heading off and corraling frightened sheep, they circled and darted.
 Rushing back came those they herded.